 Trigger Point is a sensitive area in the muscle or connective tissue (fascia) that becomes painful when compressed.
 Pressing on a trigger point can cause referred pain and can help identify the external area in the body generating the pain

 Ashi acupuncture involves treating areas causing pain and dysfunction that are usually unknown to the patient, and which actually constitute the root cause of their physical pain or dysfunction.
-Adopting ashi acupuncture as the primary treatment method when treating physical pain, numbness, tingling or burning due to inhibited circulation or nerve impingement, as well as a range of motion issues, is critical to clinical success.
+Adopting ashi acupuncture as the primary treatment method when addressing physical pain, numbness, tingling or burning due to inhibited circulation or nerve impingement, as well as a range of motion issues, is critical to clinical success.

 Use of Ashi or Trigger Points has been part of accepted acupuncture practice for over 4, 000 years - the advent of biomedical terminology to describe them does not negate the long-standing history of these points as part of acupuncture practice.
 Simply needling a trigger point without addressing the underlying pattern of the patient (as is done in “dry needling” by those without in depth training) can lead to poor outcomes for patients.
 Further, without appropriate training the idea that a “twitch” response is necessary for therapeutic benefit can lead to unnecessarily deep and aggressive needle techniques, undue pain and risk of injury to the patient.
 Lastly without an understanding of acupuncture theory, efficacy of such techniques is often short-lived.